SindhuRaghuram97/War_Card_Game/README.md

 - `war_game.py`: Contains the code to play the card game "War" and stores the results of each game in the `player_wins.db` SQL database.
 - `war_game_api.py`: Provides APIs for

-        *  starting a game
+        i.  starting a game
-        *  getting the players' scores
+       ii.  getting the players' scores
-        *  getting the score of a particular player
-        *  resetting all players' scores
+      iii.  getting the score of a particular player iv.  resetting all players' scores
-        *  fetching the game logs
+        v.  fetching the game logs

   The associated port for this service is 8080.
 - `war_game_flask.py`: Creates a web interface to accomplish the tasks laid out by each of the API's.
 The associated port is 8000.